 Now that it’s officially fall, pumpkin patches are starting to pop up around the New Orleans area.

 We’ve rounded up a list of pumpkin patches people can visit, but the list is quite shorter than previous years.
-Some local churches are hitting pause on pumpkin patches this year due to the pandemic.

 For many families, pumpkin picking marks an annual tradition and a time to make memories.
 One of these patches is sure to offer the perfectly plump pumpkin for decorations, recipes or crafts.